 Tournament times will be announced for each event.
 The official time is determined by the timepiece of the Tournament Official.
 Any angler not in by designated tournament end time will have 1 inch deducted from their total length for every minute late.

 All events will be a CPR tournament (Catch, Photo, Release).
 You will receive a token at the time of registration.
 The token you receive must appear in each photo of a measurable fish.
 Failure to include the token in your picture will result in the picture being ineligible for measurement.
-All anglers must provide and use their own Hawg Trough measuring board.
+All anglers must provide and use their own Hawg Trough or Ketch measuring board.
 Measurement marks must be legible in the photo in order for accurate judging of the length of the fish.
+Allowable Ketch boards boards are 24″ or 26″ models and must utilize the Ketch Kradle.
+Black is NOT an allowable color.

 Photo Standards—Digital photographs of each bass submitted to judges for scoring must meet these criteria: